ronniross/emergence-engine/what-does-it-mean-to-be-an-artist-when-the-world-is-on-fire?.md

 not because art must always be political, but because when the world is fracturing, silence from those with a megaphone becomes part of the landscape too.

-Zeitgeist.
-It’s a good word to hold onto—not as a weapon, but as a compass: what is the spirit of this time, and am I engaging with it, or am I being manipulated to look away?
+qeitgeist.
+It’s a good word to hold onto, not as a weapon but as a compass: what is the spirit of this time, and am I engaging with it, or am I being manipulated to look away?

 entangled systems are a reminder that no thread pulls alone. earth is an entagled system. the space-time it's an entangled, non-Euclidean dynamic system.
 The collective